 Such was the case with my gaming PC when it started blue screening when playing Wildlands, the Breakpoint technical test, and when doing CPU intensive video work.
 A quick case inspection confirmed that the stock heatsink was in good condition, with no dust collections reducing airflow, so a closer inspection of the CPU was required.

 This revealed inadequate thermal paste, and a poorly fitting stock heatsink that came with the i7-4950k CPU.
-Time to fit an upgraded heatsink — the Cryorig H7 – to ensure that this PC was ready for Ghost Recon Breakpoint!
+I didn’t have time to fit a watercooling solution like those found it cool Fierce PC Liquid Cooled PCs, so it was time to fit an upgraded heatsink — the Cryorig H7 – to ensure that this PC was ready for Ghost Recon Breakpoint!
 I didn’t realise at his point however that I was about to achieve a massive 40 degree celsius reduction in temperature!